 John Wilkinson, a Lincolnshire lad, was born in Tealby, in 1826, to a staunch Methodist family.
 His grandparents had come to the Lord through the Wesleyan Revival, at the end of the 18th century.
 John himself became a Christian at the age of fourteen.

 Upon leaving school, he started work in a drapery business and also became a Methodist local preacher.

 One day, a friend asked him if he had ever considered working among the Jewish people.
 Wilkinson replied that if God wanted him to be a missionary to the Jews, then he would be a missionary to the Jews!
-After much prayer, Wilkinson applied to the British Society for the Propagation of the Gospel among the Jews, which was formed in 1842.
+After much prayer, Wilkinson applied to the British Society for the Promotion of the Gospel Amongst the Jews, which was formed in 1809.
 (Today, it is known as CWI).
 He spent three years at their training college in Stamford Street, Blackfriars, where he became quite conversant with the Hebrew language.
 After finishing at Bible school, in 1854, he worked with the British Society for 25 years.

 Each day, John Wilkinson would walk from his home to the City of London, where many Jewish people lived.
 He would visit Jewish people in their homes and shops, give out tracts and speak to anyone he could in the streets.